ghas-lab-templates/exercises/module-1.md

 ```

-3. Commit and push your changes
+3. Commit and push your changes.

 <details>